rafaelvascc/google-meet-dice-roller/README.md

 If you're seeing this page, probably the Google Meet Dice Roller extension was just installed or updated...
 Better read these docs to keep up with changes.

+# Privacy Policy

+This extension only requires permission to use the browser storage to the use to store their dice sets It doesn´t retrieve, share or store you personal data in any way

 # The "Browsing History Access" permission is no longer necessary

 On the previous version, the "Roll Dice!" button in the user interface used to use the [chrome tabs api](https://developer.chrome.com/docs/extensions/reference/tabs/).
 By simply requesting access to use this api, the extension was marked as "requiring browser history".